 B. For students who have passed the Level One, but not the Level Two Latin examination:

-- Those who are thinking of proceeding to a PhD are strongly urged to audit MST 1001Y (Intermediate Medieval Latin), though a pass at the Level Two Latin examination is not required for the MA degree.
+- Those who are thinking of proceeding to a PhD are strongly urged to audit MST 1001Y (Medieval Latin II), though a pass at the Level Two Latin examination is not required for the MA degree.

 - Palaeography (MST 1104H and/or MST 1105H) is advised since it is a prerequisite for advanced courses such as textual criticism (MST 1107H), diplomatics (MST 1110H), and editing Old English (MST 1384H), which students may want to take later.